d99kris/nmail/README.md

 ### sender_hostname

-Custom sender hostname to use in `Message-ID` email header for outgoing emails.
+Custom sender hostname to use in SMTP authentication when sending outgoing emails.
 If not set, nmail uses the system hostname (default).

 ### sent